Medical Billing Services in California

 AB 72 Surprise Billing Protections

-Assembly Bill 72, effective January 2017, is California's primary surprise billing protection law.
+Assembly Bill 72 (Chapter 492, Statutes of 2016) is California's primary surprise billing protection law, and its prohibition on surprise balance billing took effect on 1 July 2017.
 AB 72 prohibits out-of-network providers from balance billing patients when they provide non-emergency services at in-network facilities.
 The law caps patient responsibility at the in-network cost-sharing amount and establishes an independent dispute resolution (IDR) process for payment disagreements between providers and health plans.
 For California practices, this means billing workflows must automatically identify AB 72-applicable claims, calculate the correct patient responsibility, and route payment disputes through the IDR process when necessary.
 Medtransic's billing platform applies AB 72 rules automatically, ensuring compliance while protecting your practice's revenue.

 California Prompt Pay Act (Health & Safety Code §1371.35)